uhuc-de/minecraft-vanilla-server-toolset/README.md

 		remote <user>		Start a remote session with the given user

+	Loglevels:
+		CRITICAL	5
+		ERROR		4
+		WARNING		3
+		INFO		2
+		DEBUG		1

 Multiple instances:
 -------------------

-If you want to have more than one server instance, then you need to copy the ini-file and execute the install command
+If you want to have more than one server instance, then you need to copy the ini-file and execute the install command for this ini-file

 Modules: